GRAND COMMUNITY GARDENS

 In 2010 Grand Community Gardens became a part of the Colorado State University Extension office located in Kremmling.
 The alliance with CSU Extension was formed to provide GCG the benefits of insurance coverage, administrative and legal support.
 Additional benefits of this collaboration are access to extensive educational resources and close ties to the Master Gardener Program, which are administered through CSU.

 Led by Debbie Buhayer, work began in 2011 to establish the fourth community garden located at the Fraser Valley Metropolitan Recreation District Sports Complex just outside of Fraser to provide the residents of the Fraser Valley area the opportunity to grow their own produce.
 This site is fenced and has forty raised garden beds with a hoop house covering many of the beds to extend growing season.
-With the support of many generous individuals, businesses and organizations the Fraser site became a reality of growing the 2012 season!
+With the support of many generous individuals, businesses and organizations the Fraser site became a reality of growing the 2012 season.
+TODAY, the Fraser Community Gardens is not affiliated with CSU but is a program under the Fraser Valley Recreation District--as of summer 2021.

-We are very excited about the possibilities ahead as we enter our 12th growing season in 2019.
-We have raised beds available at the Community Gardens in Granby, Hot Sulphur, Kremmling and at the Fraser Valley Metropolitan Recreation Sports Complex.
+We are very excited about the possibilities ahead as we enter our 15th growing season in 2022.
+We have raised beds available at the Community Gardens in Kremmling, Granby and Hot Sulphur .
 All locations are fenced, irrigated and open to interested gardeners of any experience level.

 If you cannot participate in the program this season, but would still like to help with the Community Gardens, we are happy to accept donations!
 Just send your check, payable to CSU Extension - Grand Community Gardens, to P. O. Box 475, Kremmling, CO 80459.
 Your help is greatly appreciated!